-Benchmarks: Shareholders may compare the performance of the Sub-fund against the following Benchmarks:

-ICE BofAML 1-10 Year Sterling Non-Gilt Index.

-• ICE BofAML 1-10 Year UK Gilt Index.
+Benchmarks: Shareholders may compare the performance of the Sub-fund against the following Benchmarks: • ICE BofAML 1-10 Year Sterling Non-Gilt Index. • ICE BofAML 1-10 Year UK Gilt Index.
 The ACD has selected these comparator benchmarks as the ACD believes they best reflect the asset allocation of the Sub-fund.
 The benchmarks are not a target for the Sub-Fund, nor is the Subfund constrained by the benchmarks.

 Classes of shares available Gross Income Shares

 Currency of denomination Pounds Sterling

 Minimum initial investment £1,000,000

 Minimum subsequent investment None as long as minimum maintained

 Minimum withdrawal None

 Minimum holding £100,000

 FCA Product Reference Number 635002

 ACD's preliminary charge 7%

-Annual management charge 0.08% - on the first £250m
+Annual management charge 0.09% on the first £250m

-0.04% - £250m - £750m

-0.03% - £750m - £1bn

-0.025% - greater than £1bn

-0.023% greater than Erbii

-Applied to the aggregate NAV of

-the Company and apportioned to

-each Sub- fund, with a minimum

-of £40,000 pa (@£3,334 per

-month) for each Sub-fund.
+0.04% on the balance

-Current investment management charge 0.3% p.a. of the NAV of the Sub-
+Current investment management charge Applied to the aggregate NAV of the Company and apportioned to each Sub- fund, with a minimum of £25,000 pa (@£2,084 per month) for each Sub-fund.
+0.3% p.a. of the NAV of the Sub-

 fund.

-Maximum investment management charge Up to 0.5% p.a. of the NAV of the
+Maximum investment management charge Up to 0.5% p.a. of the NAV of the Sub-fund.

-Sub-fund.

 Charge for investment research None

 Annual accounting date 31 December

 Interim accounting date 30 June

 Annual income allocation date 28 February

 Interim income allocation date 31 August

-Invest in any Securities Market of the UK or a Yes
+Invest in any Securities Market of a Member Yes

-Member State of the EU or states within the
+State of the EU or states within the EEA on

-EEA on which securities are admitted to
+which securities are admitted to Official

-Official Listing
+Listing

 Invest in Eligible Markets As listed in Appendices 4 and 5

 Income Equalisation Yes, averaged.

-Income to be distributed as a dividend or The Smithfield Diversified Bond

-interest?
-Fund will pay income in the form

-of interest in line with current UK

-tax law, see section 34

-"Taxation" for further details.

-Please note that UK tax laws may

-change in the future and your tax

-treatment will be based on your
+Income to be distributed as a dividend or interest?
+The Smithfield Diversified Bond Fund will pay income in the form of interest in line with current UK tax law, see section 34 "Taxation" for further details.
+Please note that UK tax laws may change in the future and your tax treatment will be based on your individual circumstances.

-individual circumstances.

-Charges taken from Income or Capital All charges (except those relating

-directly to the purchase and sale

-of investments) are taken from

-income.
-If at the end of an

-accounting period there is

-insufficient income, the shortfall

-may be allocated to capital.
+Charges taken from Income or Capital All charges (except those relating directly to the purchase and sale of investments) are taken from income.
+If at the end of an accounting period there is insufficient income, the shortfall may be allocated to capital.